- Dept Admin

 - Outreach and clubs

-Only trained personnel is allowed to perform work in the Machine Shop.
+Only trained personnel are allowed to perform work in the Machine Shop.

 1. Safety glasses are required when any equipment is being used even if you are not the operator.